riongull/notes/Dash-MN-setup.md

   * for a ```$ command -with <text_in_brackets>``` replace ```<text_in_brackets>``` with *your* data (omitting ```<``` and ```>```)

 ## 1. Download & install Dash-Qt & prepare your wallet
-The following steps will help you install a dash wallet on your Mac OS X.  [This video](https://www.youtube.com/watch?v=hCGZPN0Sb84&index=3&list=PLiFMZOlhgsYLWcmb-MT6x7cIxb01OoJTB) may help as well, although it is a bit dated.
+The following steps will help you [install a dash wallet on your Mac OS X](https://node40.com/2016/02/26/how-to-install-and-secure-the-dash-qt-(core)-wallet.html).
+[This video](https://www.youtube.com/watch?v=hCGZPN0Sb84&index=3&list=PLiFMZOlhgsYLWcmb-MT6x7cIxb01OoJTB) may help as well, although it is a bit dated.

 1. From a browser on your Mac, go to https://www.dash.org/downloads
 2. Find and click the Dash Core, Mac OS X dmg download link